mavity/binaryen-fork/docs/rust/vision/ffi-reference.md

 # Rust FFI Reference (binaryen-ffi)

+IMPORTANT: This header and FFI are INTERNAL to the Rust port and are not intended for use by external consumers.
+The `include/binaryen_ffi.h` header is maintained for integration tests and the rust port.
+External projects should not include or depend on this header; do not ship it as part of external releases.

 Short reference for the FFI surface provided by `binaryen-ffi` (see `include/binaryen_ffi.h` for the canonical C header).

 String Interner